Munseer-am/python-crasher/README.md

 # How this works

-this works by putting load on your ram
+This works by putting load on your ram.

+When you run this script.It will open browser and open website many time